ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 All costs for the physical and virtual infrastructure and the licenses that result from the instance are charged to your {{site.data.keyword.cloud_notm}} account.
 When you order an instance, you must have an {{site.data.keyword.cloud_notm}} account and provide the {{site.data.keyword.slapi_short}} key that is associated with the account.

-## What is the difference between vCenter Server and VMware vSphere?
+## What is the difference between Automated and Flexible instances?
 {: #faq-vcs-cf-vss}
 {: faq}
 {: support}

 All instance types provide deployment choices for VMware® virtual environments.
 However, the difference is the extent of customizability and automation.

-* When you order a VMware vCenter Server® instance, you deploy a VMware® virtual environment with customized compute, storage, and network resources.
-For more information about the deployed components, see [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).
+* When you order a {{site.data.keyword.vcf-auto}} instance, you deploy a VMware® virtual environment with customized compute, storage, and network resources.
+For more information about the deployed components, see [Technical specifications for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).
-* When you order a VMware vSphere® instance, you obtain the maximum of flexibility to design and build your hosted VMware environment while you incorporate VMware-compatible hardware.
-However, {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components for the VMware vSphere instance.
+* When you order a {{site.data.keyword.vcf-flex}} instance, you obtain the maximum of flexibility to design and build your hosted VMware environment while you incorporate VMware-compatible hardware.
+However, {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and starting of the optional VMware components for the {{site.data.keyword.vcf-flex-short}} instance.
-* The functions that are supported by vCenter Server instances and VMware vSphere instances are different.
+* The functions that are supported by {{site.data.keyword.vcf-auto-short}} and {{site.data.keyword.vcf-flex-short}} instances are different.
 For more information, see [Offering comparison chart](/docs/vmwaresolutions?topic=vmwaresolutions-inst_comp_chart).

-## What is included in a vCenter Server instance?
+## What is included in a {{site.data.keyword.vcf-auto-short}} instance?
 {: #faq-vcs}
 {: faq}

-For more information, see [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).
+For more information, see [Technical specifications for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).

-## What is included in a VMware vSphere instance?
+## What is included in a {{site.data.keyword.vcf-flex-short}} instance?
 {: #faq-vss}
 {: faq}

-For more information, see [Technical specifications for VMware vSphere instances](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereoverview#vs_vsphereoverview-specs).
+For more information, see [Technical specifications for Flexible instances](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereoverview#vs_vsphereoverview-specs).

 ## Can I set up VMware vCenter HA configuration?
 {: #faq-ha}